 Pope Francis Seeks to End Violence

-While one could be concerned that Pope Francis had decided to place less priority upon humanitarianism, I believe his new language and themes in the TED talk reflect a declining use of the humanitarianism terminology globally.
-This shift in the language of humanitarism may be a widespread capitulation to egoism and narcissism.
+While one could be concerned that Pope Francis had decided to place less priority upon humanitarianism, I believe his new language and themes in the TED talk respond to a declining use of the humanitarianism terminology globally.
+This shift in the language of humanitarianism may be a widespread capitulation to egoism and narcissism.
 But it may also reflect greater use of terminology such as ‘service to others,’ compassion, and caring.

 Pope Francis during his recent speeches in Cairo said, “The future does have a name and its name is hope.”
 In his address to Christian, Coptic, and Muslim clerics he called for them to “say a clear and firm no to every form of violence, vengeance and hatred carried out in the name of religion.”
 If religious leaders and their congregations followed this admonition, terrorism could die out in a generation or two.

 Rather than say that we should make our nations great again, his central message to the world was that “We all need each other.”